rbrown798/vr-modal-synth/README.md

 1. Download the release.
 2. Extract the zip file.
-3. Plug in a VR headset.
+3. Connect a VR headset.
 4. Run the executable.

 (**Note:** This project is still in early development, and releases at this point are largely experimental.
 It has only been tested on an Meta Quest 2 with a wired connection.